adi-p/budget-app/README.md

 ### Project Info

-This app was mostly started to get a feel for React and gain skills.
-I start it knowing no React so hopefully it gets better over time.
+This app was started to get a feel for React and gain skills.
+I started it knowing no React so hopefully it will get better over time.
-Features will be added mostly based on what I want to learn to do.
+I will be adding features mostly based on what I want to learn to do.